 There has been some debate within the reptile-keeping community over the safety of these bulbs.
 There have been instances where the bulb has caused some reptiles to suffer from burned eyes leading to cases of blindness in the pet.

 As we mentioned, this has been highly debated.
 Some users have experienced no detrimental effects from the bulbs, while others swear against their use.

 Mercury Vapor Bulbs

-Mercury Vapor bulbs (Amazon.com) are used by many bearded dragon owners and breeders as one of the most preferred lighting options.
-These bulbs provide adequate amounts of both UVA and UVB rays and also provide heat (which we’ll cover in the next section).
+A preferred lighting option for many bearded dragon owners and breeders is the Mercury Vapor bulb.
+These bulbs provide adequate amounts of both UVA and UVB rays and also provide heat.

-So, if you use a Mercury Vapor bulb in the basking area the bearded dragon will receive adequate radiation and heat while basking, but if it moves to another area of the enclosure it will not receive radiation until it moves back under the MV bulb.
+So, if you use a Mercury Vapor bulb in the basking area the bearded dragon will receive adequate radiation and heat while basking.
+If it moves to another area of the enclosure it will not receive radiation until it moves back under the MV bulb.

 If you use a fluorescent tube that covers the entire length of the enclosure the bearded dragon will receive adequate radiation throughout the entire enclosure.

 Proper Placement of Lighting Bulbs

 Once you select the best lighting bulb for your enclosure, it is time to determine the placement of the bulb.
 Light placement is critical because if the bulb is too far away the bearded dragon may not receive enough radiation or heat.

 Mount fluorescent bulbs in a hood or ballast designed for reptile use.
 Place the fixture no more than 12 inches from the floor of the enclosure.
 Placing these bulbs farther away than 12 inches greatly reduces the effectiveness of the bulb.
 If the terrarium height is greater than 12 inches add extra substrate or basking decor to decrease the distance to the bulb.